-Current Members: Brooks J. Klimley (chair) W. Howard Keenan, Jr. David H. Keyte Rose M. Robeson The Nominating & Governance Committee identifies, evaluates and recommends qualified nominees to serve on the Board, develops and oversees Antero Midstream's internal corporate governance processes, and directs all matters relating to the succession of Antero Midstream's Chief Executive Officer.
+Current Members: Brooks J. Klimley (chair) W. Howard Keenan, Jr. David H. Keyte The Nominating & Governance Committee identifies, evaluates and recommends qualified nominees to serve on the Board, develops and oversees Antero Midstream's internal corporate governance processes, and directs all matters relating to the succession of Antero Midstream's Chief Executive Officer.

-The Board has determined that all members of the Nominating & Governance Committee meet the NYSE's independence standards.
+Number of meetings in 2022: 4 The Board has determined that all members of the Nominating & Governance Committee meet the NYSE's independence standards.

+4

+Conflicto Committee

+Conflicts Committee